Meibion Glyndŵr: Meibion Glyndŵr

-Four separate movements claimed responsibility for the bombings: Mudiad Amddiffyn Cymru, Cadwyr Cymru, Meibion Glyndŵr, and the Workers' Army of the Welsh Republic (WAWR), whose attacks were on political targets in the early 1980s.
-The first instance of an attack being claimed by Meibion Glyndŵr was on the 6th of February, 1981, in which a letter was posted in Porthmadog to the BBC office in Bangor.
+The first instance of an attack being directly claimed by Meibion Glyndŵr was made on 6 February 1981, when a letter was posted from Porthmadog to the BBC office in Bangor.
 In the letter, the group claimed responsibility for recent attacks.
 Specifically, the letter referred to an attack on boats that were being kept in Penyberth near Pwllheli.
-To prove the authenticity of the claim, they provided the name of one of the boats damaged in the attack, named Mariner 111.
+To prove the authenticity of the claim, the letter provided the name of one of the boats damaged in the attack, named Mariner 111.
 Letters claiming responsibility for attacks by Meibion Glyndŵr were signed "Rhys Gethin", in homage to one of Owain Glyndŵr's most prominent generals.
-Meibion Glyndŵr was the only group to have any claim to long-term success, although since the mid-1990s the group has been inactive, and Welsh nationalist violence has ceased, at least on an organisational level.
+In its anonymous communications, the organisation frequently referred to English immigrants as "white settlers".
+In one such declaration, published by the BBC in 1989, the group stated: "Every white settler is a target.
+We will bury English imperialism."
+The same term was also used by some Scottish nationalists to describe English immigrants to Scotland and has been associated with anti-English sentiment.